The Fire Within (Jennifer Thomas album)

-The Fire Within is the sixth album by American Yamaha artist Jennifer Thomas.
+The Fire Within is the sixth album by American pianist Jennifer Thomas.
 It was released on 12 October 2018, debuting in the Billboard classical music charts at number 3, at number 2 in the classical crossover music chart and 25 in the Heatseekers chart.

 Development

 The album was recorded using Abbey Road Studios, London; Opus 4 Studios, Bothell, Washington; the Yamaha Entertainment Group, Franklin, Tennessee; Glen Gabriel Music Studios, Stockholm; and Tickled Ivory Music Home Studios, Sequim, Washington.
 It was co-produced with Glen Gabriel and mixed by six-time Grammy-award-winning audio engineer Brian Vibberts.